james201010/ad-financial-docker-compose/README.md

 ### Set Setup Variables First

-1. Navigate to the directory where you want the GitHub repository to be cloned to.
+1. **Required**: Navigate to the directory where you want the GitHub repository to be cloned to.

 2. **Required**: Clone this GitHub repository using the command below: